 Dismissing an employee vs. leave of absence

-When you have benefits with Gusto, dismissing an employee will also terminate the employee's health benefits so remember to keep the employee active if they are not truly dismissed.
+If your benefits are managed by Gusto, dismissing an employee will also terminate the employee's health benefits.
+Make sure to keep the employee active if they are not truly dismissed.

 Leave of absence